Indirect Cost Rate Audits and Reviews

 - The audit shall be conducted in accordance with Generally Accepted Government Auditing Standards (“GAGAS”) issued by the U.S. Government Accountability Office (GAO).

-- The audit shall be conducted in accordance with the cost principles and procedures as set forth in 48 CFR, Chapter 1, Part 31, FAR.
+- The audit shall be conducted in accordance with the cost principles and procedures as set forth in 48 CFR, Chapter 1, Part 31.

-- The audit shall follow the guidance of the most recent American Association of State Highway Transportation Officials Uniform Audit and Accounting Guide for Audits of Architectural and Engineering Consulting Firms (“AASHTO Audit Guide”).
+- For audits performed by a CPA or State DOT, the audit shall follow the most recent American Association of State Highway Transportation Officials Uniform Audit and Accounting Guide for Audits of Architectural and Engineering Consulting Firms (“AASHTO Audit Guide”).

-A new or small consulting firm which does not have a relevant contract cost history to use as a base for development of an indirect cost rate or has not had a recent indirect cost rate audit may be eligible for a provisional indirect cost rate of 110% and/or a field rate of 75% for one year.
-Please contact the ACO for more information if you are interested in obtaining a provisional rate.
+A new or small consulting firm which does not have a relevant contract cost history to use as a base for development of an indirect cost rate or has not had a recent indirect cost rate audit may be eligible for a safe harbor indirect cost home rate of 110% and/or a field rate of 75%.
+Please refer to the Indirect Cost Rate Submission and Review Process described below, if you are interested in obtaining these rates.

 Annual Indirect Cost Rate Submittal Requirements